Grate-Oracle-Lewot/GrateCrystal/README.md

 Mmmmmmmmmmmmmmmmm - Route 47 theme demix

+The3Element05 - graphics for Font #4

+WhoaMan - some characters in Font #3

 Cottonee frontsprite and Cottonee, Whimsicott, and Yanmega backsprites - edited from a sheet that credits LostImpact, Neslug, Gold Z, Chaos Rush, Solo, lakeofdance, Blue Emerald, bloodless, Pokekoks, boonzeet, and Rangi

 Some Pokémon icons taken from sheets by Emi Monserrate, LuigiTKO, Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25

-Weather icons and Eusine overworld sprites taken from Polished Crystal
+Weather icons, Eusine overworld sprites, and fonts #2-3 taken from Polished Crystal